Frosty271/ap-computer-science/readme.md

 #### Text Lab 1

 Prints simple ASCII art from passed in arrays of "pixels."
-In Java.

 #### Text Lab 2

 Takes an input number of milliseconds and splits it into component time units.
 Good practice with modulo math.
-In Java.

 #### Text Lab 3

 Calculates cost of mortgage loans.

-In Java.
+#### Text Lab 4

+Implements a class for storing rational numbers and a helper class for simplification.

+#### Text Lab 5

+Extends Text Lab 4 with arithmetic ability.

+#### Text Lab 6

+Calculates cost of mortgage loans.

+#### Text Lab 7

+Generates Magic Squares using two different methods.
+Includes built in checking mechanisms and string output.

 ### Graphics Labs